 Why do I need a Proactive TSCM Strategy?

 Information is probably your organisation’s most valuable asset.
 We would all like information about our competitors’ products, pricing structures, unique selling points, in fact any information which would give us that commercial edge.
-Imaging if sensitive information relating to your organisation’s financial or strategic position be revealed to your competitors or the media, what effect could that have on your reputation, financial position or client confidence?
+Imagine if sensitive information relating to your organisation’s financial or strategic position was revealed to your competitors or the media, what effect could that have on your reputation, financial position or client confidence?

 Some of the most common instances of corporate espionage and hostile surveillance occur when organisations embark on merger and acquisition strategies.
-Proctor and Gamble came a cropper to illegal intelligence gathering in 2001 when they confessed to rifling through the trash to gain information on rival Unilever’s hair-care business.
+A classic case was Proctor and Gamble who were found culpable of illegal intelligence gathering in 2001 when they confessed to rifling through the trash to gain information on rival Unilever’s hair-care business.
 Both companies were competing to acquire Clairol at the time.
-It cost P & G $10m in compensation to Unilever but they did ultimately acquire Clairol!
+It cost P&G $10m in compensation to Unilever but they did ultimately acquire Clairol!
 More recently, the Barclays brothers dispute over the sale of The Ritz hotel in 2019 focused on the nephew’s bugging of the hotel conservatory to uncover private conversations which ultimately led to the hotel being sold for less than half its market value.

 Other common instances include cases of litigation and human resources.
 Between 2001 and 2007, Deutsch Bank admitted to episodes of spying on several people including employees and the Munich law firm of Bub Gauweiler & Partner which represented Leo Kirch, an individual who had criticised the bank.